 Other fossils found at the site show that Ardipithecus

-would have had features of swamps, springs and streams, as well as regions that
+would have had features of swamps, springs, and streams, as well as

-fossils in the Middle Awash region of Ethiopia with his
+ramidus fossils in the Middle Awash region of Ethiopia with his